requirejs/require-cs/README.md

         util.doSomething();
     });

-That is it!
 If you are using define() in a module written with CoffeeScript:

     define ['cs!util'], (util) ->
         util.doSomething

+**VERY IMPORTANT**: Only define anonymous modules using CoffeeScript.
+Otherwise, the optimization work will not happen correctly -- the name of the module is changed to allow inlining of the translated JS content.

 ## Complete web project